JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 Supported languages include `xml`, `java`, `kotlin`, `groovy`, `bash`, `md`, `php`, and `text` for plaintext.

-> Source code blocks must have one blank line before and after them, and must have a language specification for highlighting (use `text` as fallback).
+> Source code blocks must have one blank line before and after them and must have a language specification for highlighting (use `text` as fallback).
 >
 {style="note"}

-Whole files can be imported on a page using `src` attribute after code fences specifying the full path relative to <path>code_samples</path> root folder.
+Whole files can be imported on a page using the `src` attribute after code fences specifying the full path relative to the <path>code_samples</path> root folder.

 `{src="simple_language_plugin/src/main/java/org/intellij/sdk/language/SimpleFoldingBuilder.java"}`